ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 This is a live blog for the first official day of
 [New Game Conference](http://www.newgameconf.com).
 I'll keep quick notes during the presentations, and clean up grammar / confusing structures during breaks.
+Also, Q &amp; A is paraphrased; quotes will be signified as such.
+Please leave corrections and requests for clarification in the comments here.

 Also check out #ngc11 and #bbg on irc.freenode.net